orionrobots/orionrobots.github.io/wiki/matilda.md

 She is based upon a battery driven engine that can go at around 8mph, and weighs in at around 116 kilos - compared with <a href="{% post_url 2005-03-01-sir-killalot %}">Sir Killalot</a> this makes her a lightweight.
 She is 66cm wide by 66cm high and 140cm long.

 Her fibreglass shell is an easy target - but her lifting jaw is fairly powerful.
 She has a sting in her interchangeable chainsaw tail - although her vertical flywheel is seen more often recently.
-To be honest though - I would be more worried about Sir Killalot or <a class="wiki" href="/wiki/mr_psycho.html" title="Mr Psycho">Mr Psycho</a>.
+To be honest though - I would be more worried about Sir Killalot or <a href="/wiki/mr_psycho.html" title="Mr Psycho">Mr Psycho</a>.
 Because of her low weight, she has been flipped a few times as well.

 Her design is reminiscent of a triceratops crossed with a stegosaurus - although her collar has a slight hint of Ming The Merciless.